limjiayi/RECONSTRUCT/README.md

 ### Web Framework
 ###### (views.py)

-Flask is the web framework.
-Users upload 2 or more photos, and AJAX is used to send the data URLs of the selected photos to the server as well as call the route that returns the text file of the generated point cloud.
+Flask is used as the web framework.
+Users upload 2 or more photos, and the data URLs of the selected photos are sent via AJAX to the server, where the route that returns the text file of the generated point cloud is called.
 Logins and registration are also handled here along with all other communications with the main database to add or retrieve information.

 ### User interface
 ###### (interface.js - in static/js)